-The reality is that workers now move from one job to another an average of 12 times in their career.
+The reality is that workers now move from one job to another an average of 12 times over the course of a lifetime, says the U.S. Bureau of Labor Statistics.

-Even if it's your choice, leaving your job can be a hard decision to make for so many reasons.
-Not least of these is the potential for financial pressure that would make it harder to pay for housing and feed yourself/your kid/your pet.
-Then there's the daunting prospect of starting over in a new office with a different boss, coworkers, and expectations.
+However, even if it's your choice and it’s the right choice, leaving your job can be a hard decision to make for so many reasons.
+Not least of these is the potential for financial pressure that would make it harder to pay for housing and feed yourself and your family.
+Then there's the daunting prospect of starting over in a new office with a different boss, co-workers and expectations.

 1. Keep it a secret